 How long has the Northern New York Agricultural Development Program been at work for NNY farmers?

-Click here to learn the NNYADP history starting in 1961
+Click here to learn the NNYADP history

 What do NNY’s farmers say about the Northern New York Agricultural Development Program?

 “The NNYADP gives us real-life testing with our soils, our climate, and our shorter growing season.
 Farmers across the region look to the proactive research and survey work prioritized by their peers with the Northern New York Agricultural Development Program for the results and insights they can apply in a practical way on their farms and that strengthen the agricultural industries that support our communities — St. Lawrence County Dairy Farmer Jon Greenwood, Canton

 “Installing tiles (as suggested by NNYADP research results) has saved me thousands of dollars in annual costs, improving the soil, reducing compaction, and making it easier to plant and harvest crops.” — St. Lawrence County farmer Kevin Acres